tristanlatr/WPWatcher/README.md

 ## Configuration

-If not specified with `--conf <path>` script parameter, will try to load `./wpwatcher.conf` or `~/wpwatcher.conf` by default.
+The script must use a configuration file.
+If not specified with `--conf <path>` parameter, will try to load `./wpwatcher.conf` or `~/wpwatcher.conf` by default.

 All options can be missing from config file expect `wp_sites`

 #### Basic usage

-Template configuration file.
+Simple template configuration file.

 ```ini
 [wpwatcher]